-If you have the Line Start Trigger Source parameter set to Line 1, Line 2, or Line 3, any one of the three exposure control modes will work well.
+If you have the Line Start Trigger Source parameter set to Line 1, Line 2, or Line 3, any one of the two exposure time control modes will work well.
 You should select the mode that is most appropriate for your application.

-If you have the Line Start Trigger Source parameter set to Shaft Encoder Module out, we recommend that you select either the timed control mode or the control off mode.
+If you have the Line Start Trigger Source parameter set to Shaft Encoder Module out, we recommend that you select the timed control mode.
 The trigger width mode should not be used in this case.

-In all cases, the exposure time for each line must be within the minimum and the maximum stated in Table 9 on page 99.
+In all cases, the exposure time for each line must be within the minimum and the maximum stated in Table 10 on page 93.
 This is true regardless of the method used to control exposure.